Accelerating Business Leadership and Entrepreneurship (ABLE) 2025

 • Founder or executive of a scalable, for-profit startup

-• Company must be led or co-led by historically excluded entrepreneurs, with focus on those of African descent
+• Company must be led or co-led by historically excluded entrepreneurs, with focus on those of African descendant

 • The company is early-stage and revenue-generating (seed to Series A).